dipson94/Queue-Analyzer/readme.md

 1. Download .exe windows executable file.
 [Download Link](https://drive.google.com/file/d/1a4xufbWgqsORqOeehbMgC1g7KJcsVDeC/view?usp=sharing)
 https://drive.google.com/file/d/1a4xufbWgqsORqOeehbMgC1g7KJcsVDeC/view?usp=sharing
+Note: The executable version is older one. so keep all the folders intact when executing the file. the reults files coreesponds to exit object.

 2. Build the .exe file using pyinstaller.
 run 'pyinstaller -w --onefile Queue Analyzer.py' in terminal.